-Existing Chicago Operators that are applying to open another school or campus to serve grades that they do not currently serve (i.e., an operator serving grades 9-12 applying to open a campus to serve grades K-5) MUST complete this section.
-Existing Chicago Operators that are applying to open another school or campus to serve a grade range that they already serve, using substantially the same academic model that they already use, SHOULD NOT complete this section.
+Existing Chicago Operators that are either (1) applying to open another school or campus to serve grades that they do not currently serve (i.e., an operator serving grades 9-12 applying to open a campus to serve grades K-5), OR (2) applying to open a school that differs in school model, program of instruction, or educational goals than its existing school(s), must complete this section in its entirety.

+Existing Chicago Operators that are applying to open another school or campus to serve a grade range that they already serve, using substantially the same model, instructional methods, and educational goals that its existing school(s) use, need only complete sections 2.5, 2.7, 2.8, 2.9, and 2.10.